 Openness.
 GUMBO 2.0 will welcome the participation of any type of provider authorized to provide broadband service in Louisiana, including for-profit entities, co-operatives and public-private partnerships as enabled by the Local Government Fair Competition Act since 2004.
-The GUMBO 2.0 scoring rubric described in section 2.4.2 does not favor any particular provider nor type of provider.
+The GUMBO 2.0 scoring rubric described in section 2.4.2 does not favor any particular provider nor type of provider, other than to the extent that the secondary scoring criterion of local government/tribal support may favor certain applicants in certain areas based on clearly articulated local preferences from local governing authorities.

-In addition, BEAD 2.0 will provide public notice and transparency for all program activities up until applications are submitted, at which time only limited information will be available in order to prevent indirect collusion by applicants, and then followed by full transparency after awards are announced.
+In addition, BEAD 2.0 will provide public notice and transparency for all program activities up until applications are submitted, at which time only limited information will be available in order to prevent prospective subgrantees collusion, and then followed by full transparency after awards are announced.
 For example, all detailed GUMBO 2.0 application requirements and scoring rules will be made public well in advance of the application process.
-ConnectLA's initial definitions of SPAs also will be made available prior to the start of the process, as described in section 2.4.6., and final SPA definitions as well as Round 1 reference BEAD funding availability levels also will be made public in advance.
-ConnectLA will also implement a series of technical assistance and application tutorial steps for prospective subgrantees prior to the start of the process, including a "mock GUMBO 2.0" opportunity for prospective subgrantees to fully familiarize themselves with the application process.
+ConnectLA's initial definitions of SPAs also will be made available prior to the start of the process, as described in section 2.4.6., and final SPA definitions as well as Round 1 maximum BEAD funding availability levels also will be made public in advance.
+ConnectLA will also implement a series of technical assistance and application tutorial steps for prospective subgrantees to fully familiarize themselves with the application process.

 Competitiveness.
-ConnectLA designed GUMBO 2.0 to emphasize the competitiveness of subgrant awards and thereby deliver the most impact for the citizens of Louisiana from the state's BEAD allocation.
-First, as described above, almost all of the scoring elements described in 2.4.2 are not only based on neutral criteria but are algorithmic in nature, such as the award of points based on the percent of reference BEAD funding objectively determined by the state or the award of affordability points based on a reasonable reference price.
-Even qualitative scoring components such as fair labor plans support flow from clear, neutral criteria that will be made public in advance of applications.
+ConnectLA designed GUMBO 2.0 to emphasize the competitiveness of subgrant awards and thereby deliver the most impact for the citizens of Louisiana with our large but still finite BEAD allocation.
+First, as described above, almost all of the scoring elements described in 2.4.2 are not only based on neutral criteria but are objectively algorithmic in nature, such as the award of points based on the maximum percent of BEAD funding objectively determined by the state or the award of affordability points based on a neutral reference price.
+Even qualitative scoring components such as fair labor and local/tribal support flow from clear, neutral criteria that will be made public in advance of applications.